Languages of Thailand: Topolects

-These three accents can be compared to the English accents of Received Pronunciation, Cockney and Scouse.
+The Krungthep, Rattanakosin, and Suphanburi accents can be compared to the English accents of Received Pronunciation, Cockney and Scouse.

 Minority languages

-The position of all minority languages, including the largest, i.e. Isan in the Northeast and Kham muang in the North, is precarious given that they are not well supported in Thailand's language education policy.
+The position of all minority languages, including the largest (e.g. Isan in the Northeast and Kham Muang in the North), is precarious given that they are not well-supported in Thailand's language education policy.
 In the far south, Kelantan-Pattani Malay, also known as Yawi, is the primary community language of the Malay Muslims.
 Khmer is spoken by older Northern Khmer.
 Varieties of Chinese are also spoken by the older Thai Chinese population, with the Teochew dialect being best represented.
-However, the younger Thai Chinese and Northern Khmer trend towards speaking Central Thai.
+However, the younger Thai Chinese and Northern Khmer trend toward speaking Central Thai.
 The Peranakan in Southern Thailand speak Southern Thai at home.

 Sign languages

 Several village sign languages are reported among the mountain peoples ('hill tribes'), though it is not clear whether these are independent languages, as only Ban Khor Sign Language has been described.
 Two related deaf-community sign languages developed in Chiangmai and Bangkok; the national Thai Sign Language developed from these under the influence of American Sign Language.